mlc-mlapis/docs/src/documentation/environment-variables/helper-variables.md

 🔒 Service hostname.

 #### `zeropsSubdomain`
-🔒 Unique subdomain of zerops.dev, ie `my-app-30001.app.zerops.dev`, this variables is always available, but subdomain access has to actually be enabled inside service routing settings
+🔒 Unique subdomain of zerops.dev, i.e. `my-app-30001.app.zerops.dev`, this variable is always available, but subdomain access has to actually be enabled inside service routing settings.

 #### `nginxConfig`
 🔒 Content of the server configuration located in most cases at `/etc/nginx/sites-available` used to define how the request should be handled by the php runtime.